Music BMus (Hons) – 2019 entry

 - University of Cincinnati

-Thanks to your experience overseas, you will acquire a new cultural background which will contribute to your success whether in your studies or in your professional career.
+Thanks to your experience overseas, you will acquire a new cultural background which will contribute to your success in your studies and your professional career.

 Discover the range of facilities available to our students on our School facilities pages.

 Opportunities in the Department of Music and Media include: